AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/KondoEffect.md

 ---

-## A Localized Spin in a Fermi Sea
+## a Localized Spin in a Fermi Sea

 Here we introduce..

 `Numerical renormalization group` See \href{https://github.com/LucasNogueiraMartins/NRG-Didactic}{this GitHub repository}

-## The Kondo Effect in Quantum Dots
+## the Kondo Effect in Quantum Dots